boazlavon/eg_cfg/README.md

 The CodeContests benchmark [Li et al., 2022] is a suite of competitive programming problems designed to evaluate advanced algorithmic reasoning and problem-solving skills.
 Each task includes a problem description and multiple hidden test cases.
 Solutions are evaluated using the [ExecEval framework](https://github.com/ntunlp/ExecEval) [Khan et al., 2024].
 Performance on CodeContests reflects a model’s robustness and problem-solving depth under competitive constraints.

+🔹 DS-1000

+The DS-1000 benchmark [Lai et al., 2022] is a collection of 1000 data science problems designed to test code generation capabilities on popular libraries like Pandas and NumPy.
+It provides a challenging evaluation of practical, domain-specific programming skills.

 ### 🧾 Prompt Format

 We use two prompt types to ensure broad and reproducible evaluation: